 NOTE 1: The use of the KAKMA for deriving further keys is explained later in this solution.

-Editor's note: the method for calculating KAKMA from KAUSF is FFS.

 The SEAF shall transparently forward the EAP Success message to the SEAF in a Naauf_UEAuthentication_Authenticate Response message.
 The Naauf_UEAuthentication_Authenticate Response message contains the KSEAF.
 The Naauf_UEAuthentication_Authenticate Response message shall contain the SUPI if the SUPI was received in the Nausf_UEAuthentication_Authenticate Response message.
 The Nausf_UEAuthentication_Authenticate Response message shall also contain a temporary user identifier Temp ID.
 The Temp ID is used by the UE in the communication with AApF.

 14. The SEAF shall send the EAP Success message to the UE in the N1 message.
 This message shall also include the ngKSI and the ABBA parameter.
 The SEAF shall set the ABBA parameter as defined in Annex A.7.1 of TS 33.501 [10].
 The message shall also contain Temp ID parameter received from the AAuF.